Ignorance is not bliss: why we need more empowered patients

 Patient X decided not to take any medications and continued with a lifestyle approach to manage his coronary disease

-He met a cardiologist with a special interest in cardiovascular prevention for further discussion about the requirement for medications in secondary prevention and whether his lifestyle changes were optimised to reduce further risk.
-Following a detailed discussion, the cardiologist agreed that, after looking at the evidence, the patient has made a fully informed decision in stopping his medications and suggested that the patient should consider a low-dose statin that was less likely to give him side effects and to recommence aspirin.
+He met a cardiologist with a special interest in cardiovascular prevention for further discussion about the requirement for medicines in secondary prevention and whether his lifestyle changes were optimised to reduce further risk.
+Following a detailed discussion, the cardiologist agreed that, after looking at the evidence, the patient has made a fully informed decision in stopping his medicines and suggested that the patient should consider a low-dose statin that was less likely to give him side effects and to recommence aspirin.

-After careful consideration, patient X decided not to take any medications and continued with a lifestyle approach to manage his coronary disease, especially because his cardiovascular risk markers were excellent.
+After careful consideration, patient X decided not to take any medicines and continued with a lifestyle approach to manage his coronary disease, especially because his cardiovascular risk markers were excellent.
 Over the past 18 months, since being off all medications and adjusting his diet, he completed numerous triathlons, including a half Ironman — a long-distance triathlon — and a marathon.
 He feels in the “best health of his life”.

-Although we do not advise patients to stop any medication without consulting a healthcare professional, many features of the patient X’s case represent the gold standard approach to evidence-based medicine, which is the integration of individual clinical expertise, use of the best available evidence, and, most importantly, taking into consideration patient preferences and values.
+Although we do not advise patients to stop any medication without consulting a healthcare professional, many features of patient X’s case represent the gold standard approach to evidence-based medicine, which is the integration of individual clinical expertise, use of the best available evidence and, most importantly, taking into consideration patient preferences and values.
 But it is very unusual.

 But many patients are not this numerate or able to understand the meaning of simple statistics — nor should they be expected to.
 It is up to the healthcare team around them to do this.

 Several barriers currently hinder the routine gold standard incorporation of shared decision-making